Humanitarian Action for Children

 UNICEF’s Humanitarian Action for Children appeal helps support the agency’s work as it provides conflict- and disaster-affected children with access to water, sanitation, nutrition, education, health and protection services.
 Return to main appeal page.

-- Malawi is facing multiple shocks and 9.5 million people, including 4.8 million children, are affected by the impact of a widespread cholera outbreak, increased food and nutrition insecurity, and recurrent floods.
+- Malawi is prone to multiple natural disasters, climatic shocks, and public health emergencies.
+An estimated 10.8 million people, including 5.5 million children are affected by the impact of a widespread cholera outbreak, Cyclone Freddy, and food insecurity.